Overview

 Accessibility

-Most of the town centre is pedestrian‑friendly, though some historic sites (e.g., the castle walls) have uneven stone surfaces.
-The Carlingford Heritage Centre offers a sheltered indoor space with wheelchair‑accessible entrances.
-The Greenway is flat and suitable for wheelchair users, with smooth surfacing throughout the 6‑7 km stretch.
+Most of the town centre is pedestrian-friendly, though some historic sites feature uneven stone surfaces.
+The Carlingford Heritage Centre offers a sheltered indoor space with wheelchair-accessible entrances.
+The Greenway is flat and suitable for wheelchair users, with smooth surfacing throughout the 6-7 km stretch.

 Best Time to Visit

-Late spring to early autumn provides the longest daylight hours for hiking and the ferry schedule is at its fullest.
-The Carlingford Lough Ferry runs from spring through Halloween, while the Skypark and Adventure Centre are open year‑round.
+Late spring to early autumn provides the longest daylight hours for hiking and the ferry schedule operates at full capacity.
+The Carlingford Lough Ferry runs from spring through Halloween, while the Skypark and Adventure Centre remain open year-round.
+Plan your visit around the May Cross Cooley Challenge or July Lough Festival if you want to experience the town at its busiest, or aim for a quiet weekday in September to secure castle tour slots and parking without competition.